AlttiRi/string-magic/README.md

 There are two string cleaners — `TitleCleaner` and `UrlCleaner`.

-The first one to clean sites' titles from a boilerplate text like `"on Twitter"`, the second one to clean URLs (to remove search params and do some other things like removing site's redirects).
+The first one is to clean sites' titles from a boilerplate text like `"on Twitter"`, the second one is to clean URLs (to remove search params and do some other things like removing site's redirects).

-You describe rules as a string array, then apply them on the string is associated with some URL.
+You describe rules as a string array, then apply them on a string is associated with some URL.

 ---